alols/xcape/README.md

 Supply a configuration file to be parsed xcape.
 Each line is an expression following the form `'ModKey=Key[|OtherKey]`.
-Comments may be introduced via the `#` character, which will ignore the proceeding line.
+Comments may be introduced by inserting `--` at the start of the line, which will cause it to be ignored.
 The `-c` option can be used multiple times in order to supply multiple configuration files.

 ### `-t <timeout ms>`